Frank Caruso (chemical engineer): Education

 Caruso received his PhD in 1994 from the University of Melbourne for research on lateral diffusion of amphiphiles in air-water monolayers and Langmuir–Blodgett films.

 Career and research

 Caruso conducted postdoctoral research at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) Division of Chemicals and Polymers.
 From 1997 to 2002, he was an Alexander von Humboldt Foundation Research Fellow with Helmuth Möhwald and group leader at the Max Planck Institute of Colloids and Interfaces in Berlin.
 Since 2003, he has been a professor at the University of Melbourne and has held ARC Federation and ARC Australian Laureate Fellowships.
 He was elected a Fellow of the Australian Academy of Science (FAA) in 2009 and was awarded the Eureka Prize for Leadership in Science by CSIRO in 2013.

 Caruso has published over 400 peer-reviewed papers and was on Thomson Reuters’ 2014 list of World's Most Influential Scientific Minds.
 He is an executive editor of American Chemical Society (ACS) Chemistry of Materials and is on the editorial advisory board of ten other scientific journals.

+His work on thin films includes the discovery of metal-phenolic networks in his lab by Prof. Hirotaka Ejima and Dr. Joseph J. Richardson.